 An additional Post-doc will contribute to overall systems engineering activities, in particular looking at energy-ship based concepts in the same system optimization framework being developed in Solid Carbon to cross-compare various wind turbine/pipeline/vessel system configurations.

 - MSc/MS degree for PhD position, PhD degree for Post-docs in a relevant area of engineering

 - The PhD and first Post-doc require specific experience in chemical/process engineering, preferably of DAC and/or CCUS applications

 - The Post-doc should have experience in an aspect of wind energy/energy systems/wind-based vessel propulsion, with experience in multidisciplinary/multi-fidelity optimization techniques

 - Familiarity with and enthusiasm for low/negative-carbon energy systems analysis

 - Knowledge of Python and LaTex tools for model development and figure generation

 - Strong writing, conversational and presentation abilities in English

 - Ability to work effectively in a diverse team

-Ideally starting January 2021, but applications accepted on a rolling basis.
+Ideally starting ASAP; applications accepted on a rolling basis.

 View full details, including information on the application process, here.